sparrowcode/AlertKit/Readme.md

 <img align="left" src="https://github.com/ivanvorobei/SPAlert/blob/master/Assets/Readme/Preview%20-%20DarkMode.jpg" width="220">

-Dark Mode no need additional configuration.
-As soon as the user change the interface to dark, all alerts will appear dark.
+Dark Mode needs no additional configuration.
+As soon as the user changes their interface to dark, all alerts will follow suit.

-For check state of user appearance I am use `traitCollection`:
+This is achieved by checking the `userInterfaceStyle` property on `traitCollection`.:

 ```swift
 if self.traitCollection.userInterfaceStyle == .dark {